paakmau/Melon/README.md

 > Notice that pointers are not recommanded to be stored in it, especially smart pointer, because the memory management uses memset.

 **System**.
-A system uses EntityFilters to get a set of Entities, and then conducts behaviours on the data binded to them.
+A System uses EntityFilters to get a set of Entities, and then conducts behaviours on the data binded to them.

 **EntityFilter**.
 An EntityFilter specify conditions to filter Entities, such as with or without certain types of Components.